folio-org/mod-circulation/README.md

 | ENV                | folio             |
 | OKAPI_URL          | http://okapi:9130 |

 If a variable is not present, its default values is used as a fallback.
+If this configuration is invalid, the module will start, but Kafka integration will not work.

 ## Design Notes